“good kid, m.A.A.d city” is one of the best hip-hop albums of all time.

-Janet’s soft/soothing voice on this song reminds me of baby lotion for some odd sexual reason.
+Janet’s soft and soothing voice on this song reminds me of baby lotion for some sexual reason.

 3. SING ABOUT ME/DYING OF THIRST

-Why doesn’t Kendrick use his regular voice on this tracl?
+Seriously, why doesn’t Kendrick use his regular voice on the chorus of this track?
 If he did, it would probably be even more of a classic.

-Kendrick’s flow and lyrical substance is perfect.
-This is the one song that makes you think Kendrick Lamar went to Nas’s school of rap.
-It’s heartfelt, it’s raw, it’s passionate.
+Kendrick’s flow and lyrical substance are perfect.
+This is the one song that makes you think Kendrick Lamar attended Nas’s school of rap.
+It’s heartfelt, raw, and passionate.

 2. SWIMMING POOLS

-Everyone knows how I feel about this song, I feel like it talks to me.
-I am nowhere near an alcoholic, but I have alcoholic-like tendencies, so wishing that there was an actual swimming pool full of liquor is one of my alcoholic tendencies.
+Everyone knows how I feel about this song; I feel like it speaks to me.
+I am nowhere near an alcoholic, but I have alcoholic-like tendencies.
+Wishing that there was an actual swimming pool full of liquor is one of those tendencies I have.

 This song is uniquely intriguing as it exudes the vibe of a potential radio hit, yet simultaneously reveals its dark side.
 If you assume that Kendrick’s merely glamorizing liquor, you need to think outside of the box.

 1. BITCH DON’T KILL MY VIBE

-This song starts off kinda weird (Like On some martian s–t!), but once the beat drops, the nodding begins.
-It’s one of those smooth songs that you grab your drink, sit back and enjoy.
+This song starts off kinda weird (like on some Martian stuff!), but once the beat drops, the nodding begins.
+It’s one of those smooth songs that make you want to grab your drink, sit back, and enjoy.

-Don’t you like the approach he took on the track?
-Like a 1990’s pimp!
-A Young black Casey Jones from Teenage Mutant Ninja Turtles.
+Don’t you like the approach Kendrick took on the track?
+He’s like a 1990s pimp!
+A young Black Casey Jones from Teenage Mutant Ninja Turtles.
 You messin’ with my vibe, you messin’ with my life!